carasaj/bank_churn_model/README.md

 [Comparison dataset](https://www.kaggle.com/datasets/mathchi/churn-for-bank-customers)

-This second dataset was used to explore how the techniques used in the original dataset might work on similar data.
-It has less features.
+This second dataset contains similar data on bank customer churn.
+It has less features, and was only used as a comparison and reference.

 ## Technology & Libraries Used